 “Invasive species are one of the most serious threats to our built and natural landscapes.
 Their impact is manifests economically, environmentally and aesthetically.
 Expert advice and intervention at the earliest possible time are the key to control and eradication.
 We’ve dealt with all manner of site and infestation and have a built a deserved reputation for achieving results for our clients.
-Call us today for more information,” Tony Hampson, Head of Invasive Species Services.
+Call us today for more information,” Andy Jones, Head of Invasive Species Services.

 See below for a range of services we offer on a nationwide basis.
 Due to the nature of invasive species and ongoing developments in treatment, control and eradication it is not always possible to include all services.
 Please call us for more information.

 If you are concerned that you may have a problem with an invasive species then the first action is to seek professional advice.
 We offer a consultation service whereby one of our invasive species experts will visit with you and assess the problem.
 Our team may provide specific guidance on work you can carry out yourself to manage the species or suggest a tailored service which we can provide.

 Site Surveys and reports

 Sound information informs good decision making and a professional site survey is a vital component part of any treatment programme for controlling invasive species.
 The O’Brien’s team can provide comprehensive site survey in which we will report on the the exact nature and scope of the invasive species problem.
 The survey report can be used for the purposes of planning compliance and to serve as the basis for eradication/control.
 While surveys are best conducted as far in advance of any development as possible, the team can undertake assessments at any time and we pride ourselves on providing a rapid response.